Butch Vig: Early musical career

-The following year, Vig helped Marker to build a home studio in Marker's basement.
-Marker and Vig also started a small label, Boat Records, to release records of Spooner – which included their 1979 debut EP, "Cruel School" – and other bands they liked, which led to around twenty local acts.
+The following year, Vig helped Marker build a home studio in Marker's basement.
+Benton, Marker and Vig also started a small label, Boat Records, to release records of Spooner – which included their 1979 debut EP, Cruel School – and other bands they liked, which led to around twenty local acts.
 The self-producing was later described by Vig as "kind of a trial by fire".

 In 1984, Vig and Marker founded Smart Studios in Madison, while still performing drums in Spooner at night and driving a taxi cab during the day.
-When Spooner lost momentum, Vig formed a band called First Person with Marker and Phil Davis and a side-project called Fire Town featuring Davis and Erikson.
+When Spooner lost momentum, Vig formed a band called First Person with Marker and Phil Davis and a side project called Fire Town featuring Davis and Erikson.
 Fire Town quickly became Vig's priority, and after their first album was signed to Atlantic Records.
 Atlantic hired producer Michael Fondelli to work with Fire Town on their second album.
 While the sessions did not do well, and the resulting record sank, Vig learned a lot of production techniques from the process.
 Fire Town split, and Vig reformed Spooner for a final album before working as a producer became his full-time career.

 Production career

-Vig's first high-profile production work was in 1991, when he produced albums by two bands, The Smashing Pumpkins' Gish and Nirvana's Nevermind.
-Vig incorporated overdubs and vocal double tracking, whereas Nirvana's previous album, Bleach (produced by Jack Endino) had a more "lo-fi" sound.
+Vig's first high-profile production work was in 1991, when he produced The Smashing Pumpkins' Gish and Nirvana's Nevermind.
+Vig incorporated overdubs and vocal double tracking, whereas Nirvana's previous album, Bleach (produced by Jack Endino), had a more "lo-fi" sound.
 Kurt Cobain originally refused to double-track his vocals and guitars but Vig reportedly got him to comply by saying "John Lennon double-tracked".
 Cobain would later criticize Vig for the album's slickness, although this might be due to Andy Wallace's mixing of the album.
-Cobain said that "Butch Vig...recorded the album perfectly," in a 1993 MTV interview.
+Cobain said in a 1993 MTV interview that "Butch Vig...recorded the album perfectly".
+The success of Nevermind earned Vig the nickname "Nevermind Man", according to the BBC.
 Billy Corgan welcomed Vig's elaborate production on The Smashing Pumpkins' Siamese Dream.
-This album met with positive commercial and critical reception, also breaking another indie band into the mainstream.
+This album met with widespread acclaim and strong sales, breaking another indie band into the mainstream.
 Vig also produced two critically praised Sonic Youth albums, 1992's Dirty and 1994's Experimental Jet Set, Trash and No Star.